triton-inference-server/python_backend/src/resources/platform_handlers/pytorch_libtorch/README.md

 Starting from 23.08, we are adding an experimental support for loading and serving PyTorch models directly via Python backend.
-The model can be provided within the triton server model repository without crafting the `model.py`, and a pre-built Python model [`model.py`](model.py) will be used to load and serve the PyTorch model.
+The model can be provided within the triton server model repository, and a [pre-built Python model](model.py) will be used to load and serve the PyTorch model.

 The model repository structure should look like: